 Language Proficiency Tests Needed for Graduate Studies

-International students might be required to provide proof of language proficiency to show that they understand the language their program will be taught in.
+International students may be required to provide proof of language proficiency to show that they understand the language their program will be taught in.
+Always check the exact program page because some programs set higher or more specific scores than the university-wide minimum.

 TOEFL iBT